adambadura/type_name/README.md

 ## Implementation

 Implementation relies on `__PRETTY_FUNCTION__` compiler extension provided by GCC and clang.
 The symbol is old, however for the code to compile correctly, GCC must be at version 7.3 at least while clang at version 5 at least.

-Visual C++ provides `__FUNCSIG__` which is similar enough for the same "algorithm" to work with minor changes.
-However, currently available Visual C++ versions do not compile this code correctly.
-Upcoming one should - see "Future development" below for more details.
+Visual C++ provides `__FUNCSIG__` which is similar enough for the same "algorithm" to work with minor changes, with the requirement of the version to be at least 19.21 (some versions prior to 19.21 might work as well, not all of them were checked).

 Note that even though the `__PRETTY_FUNCTION__` (and `__FUNCSIG__`) look like preprocessor symbols, they are not!
 The information they provide is not available at preprocessing phase and a file containing those symbols will still have them after being preprocessed.